What is the EU doing? RSS

 Awareness-raising campaign on the GPG: In line with the 2007 Communication, the Commission launched an information campaign in 2009.
 This campaign ended in March 2012.
 The main goal of this campaign was to raise awareness among employees, employers, social partners and the general public on the existence of the gender pay gap.
 The main activities included a website in 22 EU languages; advertising activities in the press and in the public transport and the development of a partnership with decision-makers at national, regional and local level; equality bodies; social partners; NGOs; recruitment agencies; and academics and experts working on the gender pay gap and equality issues.
 A total of 286 contacts in the 27 Member States acted as multipliers of the campaign information.

 European Equal Pay Day: following the Commission’s awareness-raising campaign on the gender pay gap, the Commission instituted the European Equal Pay Day on 5 March 2011 to be held each year to increase awareness of the fact that a wage gap between women and men still exists and that women have to work longer than men to earn the same.
-The second European Equal Pay Day was held on 2 March 2012 and the third one took place on 28 February 2013.
+The second European Equal Pay Day was held on 2 March 2012, the third one took place on 28 February 2013 and the fourth one on 28 February 2014.
+This day is fixed according to the latest gender pay gap figures.
 This day is fixed according to the latest gender pay gap figures .
 The change in the day represents slight progress in the reduction of the gender pay gap.
 Press releases can be found below.
 Information on the national equal pay days can be found here .

 Exchange of good practices on issues related to the gender pay gap: in December 2011, Germany hosted a seminar on ways of reducing the gender pay gap.
 Representatives from the German government presented to other Member States and EEA countries the software Logib-D, which allows companies to analyse the gender pay gap within their organisations.
 Austria outlined their company income reports.
 The documents related to the exchange are available here .
 In June 2013, Estonia hosted an exchange of good practices on equal pay days.
 Estonia, Belgium and Spain presented their national equal pay days and representatives from other Member States and relevant stakeholders discussed how to improve the impact of the equal pay days in general by raising awareness of the existence of the gender pay gap; how to improve the collaboration between the different players in the organisation of these equal pay days and how to improve the synergies between the Commission and the European equal pay day with the national equal pay days.
 The documents related to the 2013 exchange are available here .